 I am aware that motivating students is somewhat challenging but as a teacher, knowing my passion, I am persistent with my action to help my students learn.
 This has been one of the reasons why I always wanted to become a teacher.
 Through the fruitful years of my teaching career, I clearly understand the profound importance of motivating students in productive learning.

 For my students to learn effectively, I acknowledge the great importance of considering my motivational techniques.
 As one of the aims in the classroom is to transfer long-lasting learning, I facilitate in the classroom like a pro.
 Ultimately, my students are to retain information and practice the skills for lifelong learning.
-How to do this?
+How do I do this?

 I know that some of my learners have difficulty in learning and that they need special attention.
 They need to be properly motivated or else they tend to become distractions in my class.

 This situation calls for my great enthusiasm and passion.
 My determination to inspire my students to reach their full potential is my guiding light to push through.
-No matter how things get tough and shaky, as a teacher, I have to get my students excited about learning.
+No matter how tough and shaky, as a teacher, I have to get my students excited about learning.

 To come to the point…